lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_2.md

 - Variables of interest
     - Outcome: Is the disease
     - Exposure/predictor: Factor that is thought to influence the outcome
-- Framingham cohort
-    - ~3 time points, ~15 years
-    - ~4400 participants
-    - Many possible predictors

 `@script`

 Let's quickly review what we covered.
 We compared the cohort types, and differences being mostly in when the disease occurs.
 The terms for the variables are outcome for the disease and exposure or predictor for the variables that might relate to the outcome.
-Lastly, we briefly looked at the Framingham study.
 ---
 ## Let's practice and explore the dataset!